By Tim Lambert

 When a father died his sons inherited his property.
 The oldest son was given a double share.
 Daughters could only inherit property if there were no sons.
 In Israel girls learned skills like spinning, weaving and baking from their mothers.

 In Ancient Israel some women were businesswomen.
 Proverbs describes an ideal wife.
 The writer says ‘She considers a field and buys it’.
+(Obviously the writer is describing a wealthy woman).
 As well as making clothes for her family the ideal woman sells clothes to merchants.

 The Greeks worshiped goddesses as well as gods.
 Greek women took part in religious festivals but they did not participate in politics or warfare.